Skip to content

 create_mcp_tools() automatically generates a comprehensive set of tools for interacting with your database.
 These tools are designed to be self-describing, meaning language models can discover their capabilities through introspection and use them appropriately.

-The generated tools fall into three categories:
+The generated tools fall into four categories:

 • Schema tools: These tools help language models understand your data structure. get_schema returns JSON schemas for all models, allowing the model to understand field types, required fields, and validation rules. get_relationships provides information about how models relate to each other, enabling the model to understand foreign key relationships and navigate your data model structure.